-Engine coolants are a combination of three chemical components: ethylene glycol or propylene glycol antifreeze, inhibiting coolant additives, and quality water.
+Engine coolants are a combination of three chemical components: ethylene glycol (antifreeze), inhibiting coolant additives, and quality water.

-Coolant specifications
+Coolant Specifications

-Some products, including John Deere COOL-GARD Prediluted Coolant, are fully formulated coolants that contain all three components in their correct concentrations.
+Some products, including John Deere John Deere COOL-GARD Prediluted Coolant, are fully formulated coolants that contain all three components in their correct concentrations.
 Do not add an initial charge of supplemental coolant additives to these fully formulated products.